The-Evil-Pickle/Replay-the-Spire/README.md

 Milkshake | Uncommon | You can retain up to 5(2) unspent energy between rounds.
 Death Potion | Rare | Deal 60(40) damage and lose 12(15) HP.
 Doom Potion | Rare | Destroy an enemy after 10(13) turns.
 Cursed Concoction | Rare | Gain 3(2) Strength and 2(1) Dexterity.
-Add a random curse to your draw pile.
+Add a random curse to your draw and discard piles.

 # Events